nesall/embedder_cpp/README.md

 ### How to build

-*C++ 20* or newer is required.
-*nodejs v20* or newer is required.
+C++ 20 or newer is required.
-If building in Linux, gcc-12 or newer is required.
+nodejs v20 or newer is required.

 ```bash
 # clone the repository and cd into it.